eduwz/bm40hsrgb-Rev2/readme.md

 Overall I'm still experimenting with different layouts and trying to find new tech to improve my keymap,<br>
 e.g. recently I've been trying [Caps Word](https://docs.qmk.fm/#/feature_caps_word) using both shifts to activate, and so far, it's great.

 The `Game` `layer` is mainly for fps games, where `1234` is used to cycle through weapons and utilities.
-Layer swapping to access these keys can make your character stop moving or lose speed/momentum during the process, and the delay of pressing two keys can be too much.
+Layer swapping to access these keys can make your character stop moving or lose speed/momentum during the process, and the delay of pressing two keys can be too much, I can use `Num Fun` to access all the numbers and function keys if needed, also the `Tab` key is placed inside the `Num Fun`.